oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-user-storage-credentials/create-user-storage-credentials.md

     In our example, the **region name** is `ca-toronto-1`, the **Namespace** is blurred for security, and the **bucket name** is `data-share-bucket`.

-    Copy and paste the following script into your SQL Worksheet, and then click the **Run Statement** icon in the Worksheet toolbar.
+2. Create a storage link that points to your Object Store URI.
+Make sure that the user has `WRITE` privileges to the specified bucket.
+Copy and paste the following script into your SQL Worksheet, and then click the **Run Statement** icon in the Worksheet toolbar. **Note:** Substitute the URI value in the following code with your own URI.

     ```
     <copy>
-    -- Create Storage Link that points to an Object Store URI
-    -- Make sure the user has WRITE privileges to the specified bucket

     BEGIN
         DBMS_SHARE.CREATE_CLOUD_STORAGE_LINK(
             STORAGE_LINK_NAME => 'data_share_storage_3',